 Residents in four of the commonwealth’s cities have or will soon cast their ballots as part of next week’s Virginia casino voting.

-Bristol, Danville, Norfolk and Portsmouth could all vote in favor of bringing a casino resort to their city.
+Bristol, Danville, Norfolk and Portsmouth could all vote in favor of bringing Virginia casinos to their city.
 Each city is hosting a voter referendum to determine its casino fate.

 However, with Election Day just a week away and early voting well underway, each casino race looks a little different.